christopherobin/mage/lib/config/README.md

 ### `setModuleDefault`

 Used to define the default configuration of a game module.
 This should be avoided in favour of the module default configuration file.
-This mechanism is used when Mage loads module default files.
+This mechanism is used when Mage loads module default configuration files.

 ### `get`